gvnmccld/mindspace-sequence/readme.md

 1. Depending on client needs, resize images to make them fit the page better.
 2. Implement LMS API (progress saving, time taken to complete, lesson status, etc.)
+3. Adjust display in specific resolutions that will be used.
+4. Utilize underscore.js or lodash.js to make the JS easier to read and cleaner